donhessman/pawcala/README.md

 - **Adorable Animations**: Real paw images (dog and cat) animate across the board as stones are distributed
 - **Classic Mancala Gameplay**: Full implementation of traditional Mancala rules including captures and extra turns
+- **Online Multiplayer**: Play against friends online using Supabase Realtime with WebSocket connections
+- **Local Multiplayer**: Play on the same device with hot-seat gameplay
 - **Beautiful UI**: Built with Material-UI (MUI) and styled with Emotion for a polished, responsive design
 - **Switchable Players**: Choose which player is the dog or cat
 - **Game Notifications**: Visual feedback for captures and extra turns